 - 1. Align the tabs on the side cover with the slots on the chassis. - 2.
-Press the side cover towards the side of the computer to install it. - 3.
-The release latch automatically locks the side cover to the computer. - 4.
-Tighten the single captive screw to secure the side cover to the computer.
+Slide the side cover towards the front of the computer to install it. - 3.
+The release latch automatically locks the side cover to the computer.